Cal vs. Colorado NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Cal and its opponents have gone over the current 43-point total in three of six games (50%) this season.

-- Colorado and its opponents have combined to score more than 43 points in two games this season.
+- The 46.8 points per game these two squads have allowed their opponents to score this season are 3.8 more than the 43 total in this contest.

-- The combined points per game average of the two teams, 40.2, is 2.8 points fewer than Saturday's over/under.

-- These two squads surrender a combined 46.8 points per game, 3.8 more than this contest's over/under.

 - The 48.4 PPG average total in Buffaloes games this season is 5.4 points more than this game's over/under.